kaibrennan/VanHouten/README.md

    - Relevant ephemera from the residents of Van Houten.

 2. **Maps**
-   - Updated .kml digital map file of all points of interest and regions.
+   - Updated digital map file of all points of interest and regions.
    - Historical maps of the region and town.

 3. **Photos**